 The History of Rubber Tubing

-Rubber tubing has been in use in some form or another since the 1800s.
-For example, in the mid-1800s, a number of different inventors created models for rubber tympanostomy tubes, which are tubes inserted into the eardrum to relieve fluid accumulation in the middle ear.
-These included the rubber tube by Lincke and the hard rubber drain by Ádám Politzer.
+Rubber tubing has been utilized since the 1800s.
+Notably, in the mid-1800s, various inventors developed rubber tympanostomy tubes to relieve fluid accumulation in the middle ear.
+This includes Lincke’s rubber tube and Ádám Politzer’s hard rubber drain.

-In 1957, the DuPont Company (formerly E.I. du Pont de Nemours & Company) perfected another significant rubber tubing material, Viton.
-Viton, a fluoroelastomer, gave engineers in the aerospace industry the ability to create tubing with sufficient corrosion resistance, chemical inertness and temperature ranges for their purposes.
+In 1957, DuPont (formerly E.I. du Pont de Nemours & Company) developed Viton, a fluoroelastomer that enabled aerospace engineers to produce tubing with enhanced corrosion resistance, chemical inertness, and wide temperature tolerance.

 Considerations and Customization

-Manufacturers make decisions about rubber tubing design based on application specifications like: intended environment (moisture, temperatures, pressure level, etc.) and the fluid to be conveyed.
-Using these details, they create tubing ranging in diameter and thickness from a few thousandths of an inch to several inches, with all sorts of properties, colors, shapes and attachments.
-Tubing may connect to instruments, tools or additional tubing with the assistance of hose barbs, fittings, gaskets, grommets and other attachments.
+Manufacturers design rubber tubing based on application specifications such as environment (moisture, temperature, pressure) and the fluid being conveyed.
+They produce tubing in various diameters and thicknesses, from a few thousandths of an inch to several inches, with diverse properties, colors, shapes, and attachments.
+Tubing may connect to instruments, tools, or additional tubing using hose barbs, fittings, gaskets, grommets, and other attachments.

 Types of Rubber Tubing